 You can buy disposable face masks that are made from similar materials you would expect to see in a hospital but it is important to note that these are not medical grade and the general public are encouraged to not look for medical face masks – these are needed in hospitals.
 These singly use types of masks are great and are designed for their purpose but you might find the costs soon adding up and they are not very environmentally friendly.

-- ✔ Creative Air-Filtration Function-The face bandanas comes with a filter that providing you healthy air.
-The filter has 4 layers which filter dust, particulate matter, chemical pollution, spittle,...
+- ✔ Protective neck warmer: The face bandanas come with 2pcs removable pads, it will provide you healthy air.
+The pad has 4 layers, which protect you from dust, particulate matter, chemical pollution,...

 The best kind of face covering if one made out of fabric and these come in a few design types.
 Some of them you can make at home without sewing.
 You can take a look at these various mask types on the BBC website.